thinkinglabs/thinkinglabs.github.io/_posts/2022-06-14-the-practices-that-make-continuous-integration.md

 ## Acknowledgments

-[Steve Smith](https://twitter.com/SteveSmith_Tech) for reviewing the very first draft of this article one year and a half ago.
-To then suggest splitting it up into an article series.
+[Steve Smith](https://twitter.com/SteveSmith_Tech) for reviewing the very first draft of this article one year and a half ago to then suggest to splitting the article up into a series.
+Steve was the one who came up with the 3 categories: Team Work, Coding and Building.